-Graduating as part of this group implies you’ll be asked to start designing early in the process, as we consider design to be an excellent tool for conducting research.
+Graduating as part of Urban Fabrics implies you will start designing early in the process, as we consider design an excellent tool for conducting research.
 Thus, your projects will begin with reading a concrete place or phenomenon to understand the actual urgencies, potentials and constraints of (a) place(s).
 We then promote two complementary approaches, including iterating phases of imagination and evidence:

-- Design driven by science.
-In this case, design is used to explore various possibilities that arise out fundamental research into new technologies and developments in science in general.
-The urban impact of these technologies and developments are explored, providing feedback on, and giving insight in, future challenges and possibilities.
+- Design – driven by science.
+In this case, design is used to explore various possibilities that arise from fundamental research intonew technologies and developments in science.
+The urban impact of these technologies and developments is explored, providing feedback, and giving insight into future challenges and possibilities.

-- Design driven by practice.
-In this case, design is used to address questions arising from practice, based on socio-technical trends in society.
-Students are invited to involve actors from practice as part of their project.
-In designing in a multi-actor setting, students will be able to test their design ideas and methods with relevant stakeholders, including end-users, governmental organisations, developers, etc.
+- Design – driven by practice.
+In this case, design addresses questions arising from practice based on socio-technical trends in society.
+You are invited to involve actors from practice as part of your project.
+In designing in a multi-actor setting, you will be able to test your design ideas and methods with relevant stakeholders, including end-users, governmental organisations, developers, etc.